chucktomasi/tech-shorts/README.md

 # Tech Shorts Materials

-The following material are referenced in the [Tech Shorts series](https://www.youtube.com/watch?v=tpB4DwifH2s&list=PL3rNcyAiDYK1d7B8-4LSdSbY0B-h3gWeb).
+The following material are referenced in the video series [Tech Shorts](https://www.youtube.com/watch?v=tpB4DwifH2s&list=PL3rNcyAiDYK1d7B8-4LSdSbY0B-h3gWeb).
+This video series walks you through the steps to build an application in ServiceNow and highlights many of the platform capabilities along the way.

 ## Episode 1